Randware/.github/profile/README.md

 ---
 #### "We like creating random software you may enjoy"

-All of our work is a simple passion project, because we enjoy creating software.
+All of our work is a simple passion project because we enjoy creating software.

 If you wish to contribute, feel free to do so!
 We are always looking to improve our projects!

 You can find a list of our projects below 👇